After 12 years of club volleyball, I developed a checklist of game-day do's and don'ts.

 I also allow the families who bring a tent or the tables to not be asked to bring other food items.
 Those are large items and it's very kind of them to share their personal property with everyone.

 Coaches usually are not asked to bring anything for the table.
 But many do offer.
 Remember, the coaches and athletes are the people we're supporting.
 It's the parents who help provide that support on game days.

-Whether its coordinating the team table, bringing a case of water, or contributing to the team fundraiser...
-I just do what I can.
+Whether its coordinating the team table, bringing a case of water, or contributing to the team fundraiser... just do what you can.